 Originally from Covasna, the Datky family has established in Sibiu in 1845.
-In 1871 Josef Datky opens a blacksmith shop on Trei Stejari Street and in 1886 he founded "J. Datky auto body shop and sons", initially located on Trei Stejari Street and later moved on Targul Pestelui Street.
+In 1871 Josef Datky opens a blacksmith shop on Andrei Saguna Street and in 1886 he founded "J. Datky auto body shop and sons".

 Joseph Datky learned and perfected the auto body builder craft from the age of 19, by working as a laborer and then as an apprentice for a carts manufacturer in renowned workshops in Timisoara and Budapest.
 Upon completing the training, Datky not only received highly appreciative letters of recommendation, but he also presented in 1898 in Paris the detailed plan of manufacturing a coupé.
 The products made by his factory in Sibiu were in demand both in the country and abroad.
 As means of transportation evolved, Joseph Datky began to manufacture automobile bodies.

 Shortly after its establishment, from the auto body shop founded by Joseph Datky, the first springs factory ("A. Datky & Eng Georgius Fisher") emerged.
 The factory produced springs for carriages, cars, wagons and locomobiles and despite only having 20 workers, the factory had an annual production of approx. 10 wagons of springs.
 Joseph Datky's son, Arpad, learned his father's trade in his workshop.
 He went abroad where he perfected his craft at the IM Mayer carriages factory in Munich.
 He returned to Sibiu in 1903, when the springs factory "Josef Datky & Söhne" has been established.